In this blog post, I will show you how to discover scientific literature with interactive visualization tool.

 Here, I will walk you through the literature discovery and interactive visualization online web app Litmaps.

 Navigating academic literature is laborious and boring.
-In general we use the academic search engines such as google scholar, CORE, web of Science for discovering the articles.
+In general we use the academic search engines such as Google Scholar, CORE, Web of Science and BASE for discovering the articles.

-Besides, we use citation management software like Zotero, Mendeley to manage the citations.
+Besides, we use citation management software like Zotero, Mendeley, Citavi and Rayyan to manage the citations.

 Researchers have to face many challenges to obtain new academic literature as per their point of interest.